cjstreet/Election_Analysis/README.md

 - Highest voter turnout
     - Denver had the highest voter turnout with 82.8% of the total votes and 306,055 votes.

 ## Election Audit Summary

-There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.
-(4 pt)

-The Colorado Board of Elections can use the attached python script to complete any similar election audit.
-Simply modify the file the name of the csv file to be read and modify the columns numbers that the particular data is collected from (if necessary)
+The Colorado Board of Elections can further use the attached python script to complete any similar election audit.
+Simply modify the csv file name to be read, modify the columns numbers that the particular data is collected from (if necessary), and optionally rename the output text file.